Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Introduction

-General-purpose electromagnetic simulation tools, based on either \textit{integral} or \textit{differential} formulation, face significant challenges.
-Differential formulations are easy to implement and result in sparse matrices but require truncation of the computational domain through the introduction of convenient boundary conditions.
-Among them, the Finite-Difference Time-Domain (FDTD) is widely used to model metasurfaces.
+General-purpose electromagnetic simulation tools, based on either \textit{integral} or \textit{differential} formulations, face significant challenges in the simulation of metasurfaces \cite{choi_realization_2024}.
+Differential formulations, including finite-element methods and finite-difference methods, are easy to implement and result in sparse matrices but require truncation of the computational domain through the introduction of convenient boundary conditions \cite{jin_theory_2011}.
+Among them, the finite-difference time-domain (FDTD) method \cite{yee_finite-difference_1997,taflove_computational_2005,oskooi_meep_2010} is widely used to model metasurfaces.
 However, the finite resolution leads to inaccuracies in wave speed, resulting in phase accumulation errors as the size of the scattering region increases \cite{xue_fullwave_2023}.
-Hence, even though the complexity of FDTD simulations nominally increases linearly with the size of the array, maintaining a fixed error requires increasing the resolution.
+Hence, even though the complexity of FDTD simulations nominally increases linearly with the size of the array, maintaining a fixed error requires increasing the resolution \cite{shlager_selective_1995,taflove_computational_2005}.
 This makes the approach prohibitive when applied using traditional computing platforms.

 Integral formulations are appealing because they define the unknowns only within the objects' volumes or on their boundaries if the objects are spatially piecewise homogeneous, and naturally satisfy radiation conditions at infinity.
-However, they usually involve dense matrices, which are computationally demanding to invert, even with acceleration techniques like the fast multipole method \cite{greengard_fast_1987,chew_fast_2000}.
+However, they usually involve dense matrices, which are computationally demanding to invert, even with acceleration techniques like the fast multipole method \cite{greengard_fast_1987,chew_fast_2000,michielssen_multilevel_1996}, hierarchical matrices \cite{hackbusch_introductory_2015,hackbusch_h2-matrices_2000}, or QR decomposition \cite{poirier_numerically_1998}.

-A brute-force strategy for scaling full-wave simulations involves adapting general-purpose computational electromagnetic algorithms to massive parallelization for CPU-based \cite{fostier_asynchronous_2008,donepudi_higher_2001,velamparambil_analysis_2005,ergul_fast_2013,waltz_massively_2007, fijany_massively_1995} or GPU-based computing platforms \cite{hughes_perspective_2021}.
-However, it is more efficient to tailor existing methods to the specific characteristics of the problem of electromagnetic scattering from metasurfaces, which generally consist of repeated particle shapes arranged in aperiodic positions and arbitrary orientations, typically subwavelength.